JoseDev155/linux-debian13-basic-workstation-config/configure-linux/configure-realtek-drivers-linux.md

-# Configure Realtek Drivers in Linux
+# Install Realtek Drivers in Linux

 First, do the changes in `errors-linux/error-apt-update-linux.md` to access third party repositories.

-## Configure Realtek Drivers in Debian 13
+## Install Realtek Drivers in Debian 13

 ### Linux headers